cogneon/lernos-zettelkasten/en/LernOS-Zettelkasten/Lernpfad/2-1-Woche-8.md

 - What are your current challenges with retrieving information in your Zettelkasten and how can you solve them?
 - How did creating the MOC impact my understanding of the topic and what insights did I gain through the process?
 - What were the biggest challenges in collecting my notes on this topic?
-- What type of structure did I choose for my MOC and why?
 - What can I do to ensure that my MOC is easily findable?
 - How often should I update my MOC and why?
 - How can I improve the creation of MOCs in the future?
 What methods or tools would I like to try?